techgod/KSP-IPH-2019-Table06/README.md

 Apart from the security concerns, it is to be made sure to grant special privileges based on the position of an officer in the hierarchy.
 It was also to be made sure that only a higher authority like the Superintendent of Police should be able to assign the tasks.

 List of tools used:
-- AndroidStudio version 3.5.2 (open source)
+- Android Studio version 3.5.2
-- FireBase version 7.7.0 (commercial)
+- Firebase version 7.7.0

 ### Execution Procedure
-- Install AndroidStudio in a desktop/laptop with the appropriate settings (default settings form our working environment).
+- Install Android Studio in a desktop/laptop with the appropriate settings (default settings form our working environment).
 - After installing, connect an android phone to the working device and run the application source code on the AndroidStudio IDE.

 ### Design diagrams